UofSCLibraries-DRS/OntheBooksUSC/data/README.md

 </div>

 # Metadata generation for the corpus
-After the data is collected, the team created *page-level metadata* for each in an Excel spreadsheet.
+After the data is collected, the team created *page-level metadata* for each volume in an Excel spreadsheet.
 This metadata stated the:
 - title of the volume
 - year
 - file type (jpg or tiff)